-In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, as spreads, and basically anything else that needs a kick.
+In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, cheese sauce, and basically anything else that needs a kick.

 The Making of Vegan Cheese

-Before we look at the recipe, it’s important to note that the animal-based cheeses have animal rennet, which is the enzyme that enhances coagulation, while separating whey and the curds.
-As a result, they do not fall in the vegan or even the vegetarian category.
+Before we look at the recipe, it’s important to note that animal-based cheeses have animal rennet, which is the enzyme that enhances coagulation, while separating whey and curds.
+As a result, they are not vegan.

-For a cheese to be classified as vegan should be free of dairy and rennet.
+For a cheese to be classified as vegan, it should be free of dairy and rennet.

-Therefore, instead of dairy, you need to find plant-based substitutes such as nuts, nutritional yeasts, vegetable oils, tofu, or soy proteins for you to attain the texture and flavor of the cheese.
+So, instead of dairy, you need to find plant-based substitutes such as nuts, nutritional yeasts, vegetable oils, tofu, or soy proteins to get the closest texture and flavor of real dairy cheese.

 Depending on how you mix and make the cheese, the cheese you make could be soft and easy to spread or hard and easily sliced.